jfey/SmallThings/boards/jetson-nano.md

 cat /sys/devices/virtual/thermal/thermal_zone*/type
 ```

 A good general ressource is the Jetson/Thermal
 [blog](https://elinux.org/Jetson/Thermal) from elinux.org.
 This blog
-provides the code for a simple "showTemp.pl" Perl script, which will
+provides also the code for a simple "showTemp.pl" Perl script, which
-show the current temperature.
+will show the current temperature.
+Can come in very handy when running
+intense use cases.

 ![showtemp_script.png](../pics/showtemp_script.png)